How to solve the matrix equation XA-AX=f(X)

 \subsection{A mixed equation}

 Let $f,g$ be two analytic functions defined on $\Omega$ that vanish on $0$ only.
-We show that the equation $f(XA-AX)=g(X)$ may have non nilpotent solutions. \begin{prop} Let $A$ be a $(2\times{2})$ matrix such that $A$ has two distinct eigenvalues.
+We show that the equation $f(XA-AX)=g(X)$ may have non-nilpotent solutions. \begin{prop} Let $A$ be a $(2\times{2})$ matrix such that $A$ has two distinct eigenvalues.
 The equation